shaoncsecu/BN-HTR_LS/README.md

 # BN-HTR
-This repository is based on the work done for the UnBangla Handwritten Line Segmentation
+This repository is based on the work done for the Bangla Handwritten Line Segmentation